 My Summer Star of the Week: Rita Moreno

-In fact, Moreno holds the unique distinction of being one of two performers in history to win an Oscar, an Emmy, a Grammy, and a Tony, in addition to achieving the Triple Crown of Acting.
-Rita is one talented and accomplished lady!
-She’s a trailblazer in her field, opening doors and opportunities for Latina actresses, something she continues to do today.
-Though Moreno’s role in Singin’ in the Rain is small, she is fantastic in it, and steals the show in every scene she’s in.
-Let’s get to the plot!
+In fact, Rita holds the unique distinction of being one of two performers in history to win an Oscar, an Emmy, a Grammy, and a Tony, in addition to achieving the Triple Crown of Acting.
+She’s a trailblazer in her field.

 Don’s Talents and Lina’s Lack Thereof

-We learn from a super cool musical and dancing montage that before becoming a heartthrob, Don was a Vaudevillian hoofer, tapping and singing his way through rinky-dink theaters across America with his best friend Cosmo Brown (Donald O’Connor), before becoming a stuntman in Hollywood, and then by a miraculous twist of fate, a leading man!
+We learn from a highly entertaining music and dance montage that before becoming a heartthrob, Don Lockwood was a Vaudevillian hoofer, tapping and singing his way through rinky-dink theaters across America with his best friend, Cosmo Brown (Donald O’Connor), before becoming a stuntman in Hollywood, and then–by a miraculous twist of fate–a leading man.

-We also learn that Lina is dumb as rocks, and, despite her beauty and incredible popularity, she’s not very talented:
+We also learn that Lina Lamont is dumb as rocks.

 A Quadruple Threat?

-Lina also believes all the fan magazine articles she reads about herself and Don, about how in love the two stars are off screen.
-So Lina is always throwing herself at Don, even though he basically can’t stand her.
+Lina also believes all the fan magazine articles she reads about herself and Don, which harp on how in love the two stars are off screen.
+As a result, Lina is constantly throwing herself at Don, even though he basically can’t stand her.

 Don Loves Kathy, Lina Loves Kathy’s Voice

-You can imagine that it doesn’t sit well with Lina when she discovers from her good friend Zelda that Don has fallen for Kathy Seldon (Debbie Reynolds), a dancer who accidentally hits Lina in the face with a pie at a Beverly Hills party.
-(Which Debbie Reynolds managed to aim perfectly on her first shot, much to the surprise of Gene Kelly!
-The scene only needed to be filmed once as a result.
-So lucky Jean Hagen got pied in the face only once for the film.
-Well done Debbie!)
+So it doesn’t sit well with Lina when she discovers from her good friend Zelda that Don has fallen for Kathy Seldon (Debbie Reynolds), a dancer who accidentally hits Lina in the face with a pie at a Beverly Hills party.

-Lina’s life gets even worse when Monumental Pictures decides to make her and Don’s next movie into a “talking picture,” the new film sensation with audiences.
-Silent films seem like a thing of the past!
+Lina’s life gets even worse when Monumental Pictures decides to make the next Lockwood and Lamont movie into a “talking picture,” the new film sensation with audiences.
+Silent films seem a thing of the past.